cciw-uk/cciw.co.uk/docs/security.rst

 The webmasters are responsible for understanding relevant data protection and privacy laws, including GDPR, and implementing processes that abide by relevant laws and fit CCiW's way of working.
+Processes should be designed and changed with agreement from the CCiW trustees, and in communication with the other relevant volunteers, especially the DBS Officers and the Booking Secretary.

-For more information on these legal issues, please see:
+For more information on the legal issues, please see:

 * The ICO's `Guide to Data Protection
   <https://ico.org.uk/for-organisations/guide-to-data-protection/>`_